Ahmadalsofi/SONetworking/README.md

 ### NetworkService
-take the configuration and do the request and log it.
+Perform the request with the configuration and log it.

 ```swift
 public protocol NetworkService {